Showing 261-280 of 511 for: Cochrane Systematic Reviews > Infectious disease

 Human papillomavirus (HPV) is the key risk factor for cervical cancer.
 Continuing high rates of HPV and other sexually transmitted infections (STIs) in young people demonstrate the need for effective behavioural interventions.

-- Interventions for improving coverage of child immunization in low- and middle-income countries
+- Interventions for improving coverage of childhood immunisation in low- and middle-income countries

 - Interventions for improving the psychosocial well-being of children affected by HIV and AIDS.